KarsMulder/evsieve/README.md

     --hook key:leftctrl key:z breaks-on=key::1 exec-shell="echo Hello, world!"
 ```

-## The `--withhold` argument**
+**The `--withhold` argument**

-The `--withhold` argument must directly follow one or multiple `--hook` arguments and has the following basic syntax:
+The `--withhold` argument must directly follow one or multiple consective `--hook` arguments and has the following basic syntax:

 ```
     --withhold [KEY...]
 ```

+The `--withhold` argument is useful when you want to trigger a hook on a certain key combination, but do not want those keys to reach the output device if they trigger the hook.
+This is conceptually non-trivial when that hook requires more than one key to trigger, because when the first event of a combination arrives it is unclear whether the other required events will follow, and it is impossible to undo writing an event to an output device.

-The `--withhold` argument can follow one or multiple consecutive hooks.
-Any event that may trigger one of the preceding hooks will be removed from the envent stream and withheld until either (1) it becomes clear that the event will not actually trigger any of the preceding hooks, in which case it is put back in the event stream, or (2) it actually triggers one of the preceding hooks, in which case the event is definitively dropped.
+Any event that may trigger one of the consecutively preceding hooks will be removed from the event stream and withheld until either (1) it becomes clear that the event will not actually trigger any of the preceding hooks, in which case it is put back in the event stream, or (2) it actually triggers one of the preceding hooks, in which case the event is definitively dropped.

-This is useful when you want to take some action when the user presses a certain key combination.
-Let's say you want to intercept the combinations Ctrl+A and Ctrl+B. This is also a conceptually difficult task: when the user presses the Ctrl key, we do not yet know whether an A or B key will follow.
-Consider the following script:
+For example, let's say you want to intercept the combinations Ctrl+A and Ctrl+B. Consider the following script:

 ```
 evsieve --input /dev/input/by-id/my-keyboard \